Get to know the members of our coaching team.

 Reach our coaching team at any time by contacting Coach Darragh at email@example.com.

-Inspiration for this sport pathway: My mom was my main inspiration to pursue sports.
+Inspiration: My mom was my main inspiration to pursue sports.
 She encouraged me to always try my best and to never give in.
 She supported me through all the ups and downs of my competitive career and always had something positive to say no matter what the outcome.
 Without her driving me to and from practice multiple times a week when I was younger, I wouldn’t have developed into the athlete and individual I am.

 Sport Background: I fenced on the Canadian National Team: Junior - 2009, Senior - 2009 and 2010.